 - Bachelor of Science in Restaurant, Hotel, and Institutional Management with Secondary FCS Teacher Certification in Hospitality, Nutrition, & Food Science (8th ‐ 12th Grade)

 Overton Hotel Partnership

-Students in the RHIM 2308-Hotel Operations course attend class in the RHIM classroom facility on the second floor of the Overton Hotel.
-They are also involved in a weekly laboratory where they get hands-on experience in a number of hotel departments.
-RHIM 3320-Facilities Management students also work with the hotel's staff to develop equipment preventive maintenance plans.
+Students in various courses attend class at the Overton Hotel and are involved in a weekly laboratory where they get hands-on experience in a number of hotel departments.
+Students also work with the hotel's staff to develop equipment preventive maintenance plans.